codepath/android_guides/Drawables.md

         android:background="@drawable/button_background"/>
 ```

+You can check out [great ready-made examples of pretty 9-patch buttons](http://www.dibbus.com/2011/03/9patch-images-in-android/) for examples.
 Read more about NinePatch images in the [official docs](http://developer.android.com/guide/topics/graphics/2d-graphics.html#nine-patch).

 ## Customizing a Button